-While it seems likely that the rules will mirror those used for the IR35 Public Sector reforms, the Chancellor said that the private sector rules would only apply to medium and large businesses.
-So far, we have no formal definition of a small business for these purposes although the Government has stated that it will use “similar criteria” to the Companies Act 2006 definition of a small company (subject to consultation).
-As one of the criteria in the Companies Act definition refers to companies with ‘not more than 50’ employees, it will be interesting to see if the figure of 50 is used and which individuals are counted (for example, whether or not ‘deemed’ employees engaged via PSCs are counted for this purpose).
+As one of the criteria in the Companies Act definition refers to companies with ‘not more than 50’ employees, it will be interesting to see if the figure of 50 is used and which individuals are counted.
+For example, whether or not ‘deemed’ employees engaged via PSCs are counted for this purpose).
 There is much still to be resolved through the consultation and confirmed in the draft legislation.

-Where the engager determines IR35 applies, the person or business paying the PSC (the fee payer) must apply PAYE/NIC deductions to the payment for the worker services, in other words treat the worker as a deemed employee for tax purposes.
+Where the engager determines IR35 applies, the person or business paying the PSC (the fee payer) must apply PAYE/NIC deductions to the payment for the worker services.
+In other words, they must treat the worker as a deemed employee for tax purposes.
 In addition, the fee payer must also account for employers NIC and potentially the Apprenticeship Levy.

-These changes could result in an increase to the operating costs of the private sector organisation, whether:
+These changes could result in an increase to the operating costs of your business either:

 - Indirectly - as those organisations lower down the supply chain seek to increase their charges to mitigate the potential increases in their tax and NIC obligations.

-Although the new legislation will not come into force until April 2020, now is the time to consider the potential impact so that you have sufficient time to introduce any changes required to manage your PAYE compliance effectively and efficiently.
+Although the new legislation will not come into force until April 2020, you should be considering the potential impact so that you have time to manage your PAYE compliance effectively and efficiently.

-As a starting point, it is important that you establish the profile of your use of PSCs, and potentially your wider non-payroll labour portfolio; your key stakeholders will need to have a clear understanding of:
+As a starting point, it is important to establish the profile of your use of PSCs and, potentially, your wider non-payroll labour portfolio.
+Your key stakeholders will need to have a clear understanding of:

-- Which parts of the business use them,
+- Which parts of your business use them

 - How important they are to the different parts of the business.

-A key element in this portfolio analysis is to understand what commercial contracts are in place and to consider if they remain fit for purpose going forward.
+This portfolio analysis will provide clarity what commercial contracts are in place and if they remain fit for purpose.
 From our experience with helping public sector organisations, it is often appropriate to introduce updated contracts that meet the needs of the organisation in the event IR35 will apply to a particular arrangement.

-Once you can ensure that all PSC use is identified, processes must be put in place to guarantee that an IR35 assessment is completed before engaging with a worker supplied via a PSC.
-Clearly, it will be critical to identify which part of the business will be responsible for the IR35 review process, and to consider what level of knowledge there is in the business (ie if there is a need to train and support the relevant staff).
+Once all PSC use is identified, processes must be put in place to guarantee that an IR35 assessment is completed before engaging with a worker supplied via a PSC.
+Clearly, it will be critical to identify which part of the business will be responsible for the IR35 review process, and to consider what level of knowledge there is in the business.
+You may need to train and support the relevant staff.

 BDO’s full guidance on extension of IR35 into the private sector